tesseract-olap/tesseract-client/README.md

 const client = new MultiClient([SERVER1_URL, SERVER2_URL]);
 ```

 Notice that `MultiClient` can accept a string or an array, while `Client` just accepts a string.
-If you will with only one tesseract-olap server, you can use both classes, but `Client` will perform better.
+If you intend to work with only one tesseract-olap server, you can use both classes, but `Client` will perform better.

 All methods in the Client classes return a Promise of the item you are requesting.
 You can use `.then()` chaining or the `async/await` combo to work with the returned objects: